Jason Cooney – Director

 To prepare a compliant response, you need to tick all the boxes – so to speak.
 Therefore, work within the requirements of the tender and ensure you comply with all the mandatory selection criteria.
 This includes attaching proof of insurances and other documentation (such as safety).
 When we assist you with a bid, we generally create a compliance checklist at the start of the process to ensure your bid is compliant.

 There aren’t any specific requirements for tenders in the Australian Healthcare Industry.
 It varies from tender to tender.
-Usually when the tender is released, it will list the requirements (such as FDA approvals) and you will need to ensure you comply with this requirements.
+Usually when the tender is released, it will list the requirements (such as FDA approvals) and you will need to ensure you comply with these requirements.

 Yes – we have a tender notification service to help you find suitable tender opportunities.
 We make sure that we understand your businesses so that you can assess opportunities that you actually have a chance of winning.
 That way you don’t waste your time and resources bidding for opportunities that aren’t real opportunities.
 Talk to our team about the type, and location of opportunities you are interested in bidding for.